SNAP Support Group Meeting

 In closing, remember that the opinions expressed here were strictly those of the person who gave them.
 Take what you want, and leave the rest.

 Talk to each other, reason things out with someone else, but let there be no gossip or criticism of one another.
 The things you heard were spoken in confidence and should be treated as confidential.
-Keep them within the walls of this room and the confines of your mind.
+Keep them within the this group and the confines of your mind.

 We wish you well in this healing journey.